tnwei/tnwei.github.io/content/posts/setting-with-copy-warning-pandas.md

 (tl;dr: jump straight to [Getting rid of SettingWithCopyWarnings]({{< relref "#getting-rid-of-settingwithcopywarnings" >}} "Getting rid of SettingWithCopyWarnings") if you’re here for answers)

-If you are a pandas user, chances are you’ve seen the SettingsWithCopyWarnings crop up when you’re assigning values to a `pd.DataFrame` or `pd.Series`.
+If you are a pandas user, chances are you’ve seen the SettingWithCopyWarning crop up when you’re assigning values to a `pd.DataFrame` or `pd.Series`.

 ```python
 In [1]: import pandas as pd